memgraph/docs/mage/query-modules/python/gnn-link-prediction.md

 ### **Reset parameters**

-User can explicitly reset parameters whenever he/she wants.
-Note, however, that parameters will be reset before the training even if not specified by the user because of implementation reasons.
+You can explicitly reset parameters whenever you want.
+Note, however, that parameters will be reset before the training even if not specified because of implementation reasons.

 #### Output
 - `status: mgp.Any` → True to indicate that method is successfully finished.